fbpx

 6. Newspaper Overnight

-Treat any last trace of pickle odor by filling the dry jar full of crumpled newspaper.
-Leave the newspaper in the jar overnight to absorb the pickle smell.
+To tackle any last traces of the pickle smell, fill the dry jar with crumpled newspaper.
+Leave the newspaper in the jar overnight to absorb any remaining odors.

 7. Remove and Repeat